validity-labs/crypto-rocket/extra/terraform/environment/README.md

    ...
    ```

-1. Create an customer supplied encryption key for the terraform state file inside the GCS bucket.
+7. Create an customer supplied encryption key for the terraform state file inside the GCS bucket.
 For more instructions checkout: https://cloud.google.com/storage/docs/encryption/using-customer-supplied-keys

-1. Create a file called `tf-backend-encryption-key` in the environment terraform module root directory and insert the following content (don't forget to replace `<replace-with-generated-encryption-key>` with the newly created key from the previous step):
+8. Create a file called `tf-backend-encryption-key` in the environment terraform module root directory and insert the following content (don't forget to replace `<replace-with-generated-encryption-key>` with the newly created key from the previous step):

    ```
    encryption_key="<replace-with-generated-encryption-key>"
    ```

+### Set GCP billing account

+Open the `variables.tf` file and search for `gcp_billing_account`.
+Enter the correct GCP billing account ID as the default value.

+Billing account ID for ValidityLabs: 01EF72-DEA514-1F5785
+Billing account ID for DAT.AG: 01E854-E64B20-133EDB

 ### Create a resource folder in GCP for the projects